thatandromeda/hamlet/docs/sysadmin.md

 A few rough edges to know about:

-Files in the hamlet-models bucket are synced to the build server by the `.ebextensions` scripts.
+Files in the elasticbeanstalk-us-east-2-214921548711 bucket are synced to the build server by the `.ebextensions` scripts.
 (These are necessary for the app to run but can't be provided via GitHub.) `hamlet.settings.aws` is configured to look for `MODEL_FILE` in the directory created by the build scripts.

 AWS doesn't speak Pipfile yet, so we generate `requirements.txt` as part of the deploy process.